Expert Speakers & Panelists

 Trevor Sutton

-Trevor SuttonSenior Research Associate, Center on Global Energy Policy, Columbia University
+Trevor SuttonSenior Research Associate, Center on Global Energy Policy - Columbia University

 Trevor Sutton, a Senior Research Associate at the Center on Global Energy Policy at Columbia University, focuses on the intersection of trade, climate, and industrial policy and leads the center’s Program on Trade and the Clean Energy Transition.
 Trevor previously served as Research Director of the Remaking Global Trade for a Sustainable Future Project and was a co-author of a seminar report on trade system reform, the Villars Framework for a Sustainable Trade System.
 He has also served in various roles at the Center for American Progress, most recently as a Senior Fellow for Energy and Environment, and the United Nations.
 Prior to these positions, Trevor served as a judicial clerk on the U.S. Court of Appeals for the District of Columbia Circuit.
 Trevor has a BA from Stanford University, a JD from Yale Law School, and an MPhil from Oxford University, where he was a Marshall Scholar.